-Total expenditure increased from £174,634 (2021) to £204,162 (2022).
+Total expenditure decreased from £204,162 (2022) to £196,946 (2023).

-The main reason for this change was primarily due to ongoing building repair costs, increased costs to energy providers for oil and electric light and heating in our church buildings.
-These costs have risen significantly due to the cost of living crisis.
+Increased costs to energy providers for oil and electric light and heating in our church buildings still continue to remain at a high level as these costs have risen significantly due to the cost of living crisis.